orbiterforum/redirector/README.md

 To get it all up and running, a Dockerfile is included.
 The container is listening on port 8000.
 Don't forget to set all required environment variables.

-The `requirements.txt` is gitignored on purpose.
-It's generated automatically (`poetry export`) through CI/CD when needed.
+## Notes

+Please note that this project is managed with Poetry.
+The requirements.txt is genereated and commited to the repository through GitHub actions.